camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/broker.md

 Configuration names are noted as the **header** of each documented section, while the **field** values represent properties to set the configuration.

 :::note
 The Zeebe Broker is a Spring Boot application.
-As such, [many common Spring Boot properties will simply work out of the box](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html).
+As such, [many common Spring Boot properties will work out of the box](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html).

 Additionally, its REST server is a reactive Spring Boot server (powered by WebFlux), and can be configured using the standard `server.*` properties, as well as the usual WebFlux properties.
-Its management server (e.g. where actuator endpoints live) is configured as a child application context, and is also a reactive, WebFlux server.
+Its management server (for example, where actuator endpoints live) is configured as a child application context, and is also a reactive WebFlux server.
 It can be configured via `management.server.*` properties.

 Finally, the REST server is only serving requests _if, and only if, the embedded gateway is enabled via_ `zeebe.broker.gateway.enable: true`.
 :::

 ### server

 The `server` configuration allows you to configure the main REST server.
-Below are a few common ones, [but you can find a more exhaustive list here.](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.server)
+Below are a few common ones, but you can find a more exhaustive list [in the official Spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.server).

 | Field | Description                                                                                                               | Example value |
 | ----- | ------------------------------------------------------------------------------------------------------------------------- | ------------- |